Apply Proper Headings in Canvas Content

 Body

-• Improves readability and understanding for all learners.
+• Improves readability and comprehension

-• Enables screen readers to create navigable content outlines.
+• Enables efficient navigation with screen readers

 2. Select Edit to open the Rich Content Editor.